 This course builds on PSC 200, Data Analysis I, taking the linear regression model as its starting point.
 We will explore various statistical techniques for analyzing a world of data that is relevant to political science in particular, and to the social sciences more broadly.
 We will examine models for binary data, durations, counts, censoring and truncation, self-selection, and strategic choice, among others.
 These models will be applied to topics such as international conflict, civil war onset, parliamentary cabinet survival, international sanctions, campaign contributions, and voting.
 Students will be taught how to (1) frame research hypotheses, (2) analyze data using the appropriate statistical model, and (3) interpret and present their results.
 Statistical analysis will be conducted using R. Prerequisites: Students should have taken a course (such as PSC 200, ECO 230, STT 211, STT 212, STT 213, or STT 214) that introduces them to hypothesis tests, confidence intervals, and linear regression.
 Students who have not used R in a previous course should familiarize themselves with it prior to the first class.
 Specifically, students should be able to load a data set, print summary statistics, create a scatterplot, and conduct linear regression.

-The course is about the legal and social justice framework for urgent public health issues, such as regulation of vaccinations, e-cigarettes, and abortion.
+The course introduces the legal and social justice frameworks for urgent public health issues, such as vaccinations, tobacco regulation and gun control.

 An examination of major policy issues at the federal level.
 The normative justifications for governmental actions are discussed as well as the limitations imposed by bureaucracy and the decision-making process.
 Governmental programs that affect the poor are examined in detail, with special attention paid to an assessment of their impact and alternatives now under consideration.

-An examination of international environmental law and policy with a special focus on efforts to address climate change, including efforts to forge an international climate change agreement at the 2015 United Nations Paris Climate Change Conference.
+An examination of international environmental law and policy with a special focus on efforts to address climate change, including the Paris Agreement under the UN Framework Convention on Climate Change.
 This course serves as a companion to PSC 246, but PSC 246 is not a prerequisite.
 The goal of this course is to provide a foundational understanding of this rapidly developing, controversial field.
-Topics include consideration of the scientific, political, and economic drivers of international environmental law; the variety of tools (e.g., treaties, agreements, "soft law," voluntary incentive programs and market based approaches); and examples of how some international environmental issues have been addressed to date.
-Finally, we will examine the results of the 2015 Paris Climate Change Conference - are we any closer to a "grand climate solution"?
+Topics include consideration of the scientific, political, and economic drivers of international environmental law; the variety of tools (e.g., treaties, agreements, "soft law," voluntary incentive programs and market based approaches); and examples of how some international environmental issues have been addressed to date, including efforts to date on climate change.
 This course will be taught through lectures, discussion, several concise papers, and a group project.

 Through analysis of the Constitution and the Bill of Rights, we examine criminal procedure as elaborated by federal and state court decisions.
 Topics include arrest procedures, search and seizure, right to counsel, and police interrogation and confessions.
 We will discuss the theoretical principles of criminal procedure and the application of those principles to the actual operation of the criminal court system.